User-Release-Key/-GitHub/README.md

 1. Create a branch
 2. Commit a file
 3. Open a pull request
-4. Merge your pull request
+4. your pull request

-### How to start this course
+## How to start this course

 <!-- For start course, run in JavaScript:
 'https://github.com/new?' + new URLSearchParams({